OVERVIEW

 UX CHALLENGE

-Early research showed users wanted help with campaign structure and messaging, but resisted workflows that automated too much too quickly.
-The challenge was making AI feel like assistance, not a takeover.
+I went in expecting a tooling problem but found a trust problem instead.
+Early research showed users wanted help with campaign structure and messaging, but fiercely resisted workflows that automated too much too quickly.
+The challenge was making AI feel like active assistance, not an operational takeover.

 Segmenting by comfort level